watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 To provide a consistent policy, a controller MUST be used.
 To simplify building and operating, the controller MUST use standardized protocols and abstracted service interfaces.
 The controller manages not only SR-aware functions but also SR-unaware functions and other SRv6-TE services.
-This also provides programmability by controlling policies that satisfy a user's intent including SFC and QoS.
+This also provides programmability by controlling policies that satisfy a user's intent including SFC and quality of service (QoS).

 To satisfy this requirement, this architecture manages service segments, SFCs, TEs, VPNs, LinkState, and network metrics with a controller.